-Get ready to set your clocks back.
-On Sunday at 2 a.m., Daylight Saving Time comes to an end and we return to Standard Time.
+Get ready to set your clocks.
+On Sunday, Daylight Saving Time begins and we end Standard Time.

-So why do we fall back each November, and spring forward each March?
+So why do we fall back each November and spring forward in March?
 And is this a practice we still should follow?
 Here’s the tick-tock on Daylight Saving Time.
-And yes, it is "saving" – no "s" at the end.
+And yes, it is Saving – no 's' at the end.

 The idea of DST dates centuries back.
 Before many countries used to run on “Solar Time.”
 Most people blame Ben Franklin for inventing DST, but it was actually a New Zealand entomologist named George Hudson who officially came up with the concept in 1895.
 The reason the Founding Father is often considered the creator is because of a satirical essay he wrote in a French journal in 1784.
 According to The Franklin Institute, his piece “An Economical Project” argues for the benefits of daylight hours, saying it would make Parisians more money.

 Despite Hudson’s appeal, Daylight Saving Time was first introduced by Germany during World War I. The Germans thought that having more daylight hours would help conserve energy.
 Other European countries and the United States soon adopted it as well.
 After the war, the practice fizzled out until it was implemented again during World War II to save fuel and resources.

 Individual U.S. states continued to observe DST, but there was no standardization about when it would start and end.
 That was until Congress passed the Uniform Time Act in 1966.
 And since 2007, we’ve had an extra four weeks of Daylight Saving Time thanks to the Energy Policy Act of 2005.

 Today, around 70 countries observe Daylight Saving Time.
 Domestically, 48 states do, but Hawaii, most of Arizona, and U.S. Territories like Puerto Rico and Guam do not.

 So, should Daylight Saving Time still be around?